-Welcome to our Guidance and Counseling Office
+Welcome to Our Guidance and Counseling Office

 Our mission as your child's counselors is to provide the support necessary to assist your child in reaching his/her academic potential.

 Through our office we offer and coordinate a wide variety of services designed to help us meet this goal.
 We would like to invite you to come in and get to know us and the services we offer.
-You may come by school or call to make an appointment with us.
+You may come by the school or call to make an appointment with us.
 You don't need to wait until you have a problem or special reason!
 We hope that, together, we can lay a good foundation for future success and achievement by making your child's years at Liberty Middle School a happy and rewarding learning experience.

 - Help children understand themselves and others

 - Help to identify children with special needs

 - Develop plans to prevent academic/behavioral problems from developing

 - Coordinate the efforts of other professionals working for children